kuffa2207/second-rep/README.md

 ## Discription

-Tis is my irst task with programming language C++ = realization - calculation of the area and perimeter of the triangle.
+Tis is my irst task with programming language C++ = realization - counting of date and perimeter of the triangle.

 ## Merging an upstream repository